jacastanon01/tcpserver/readme.md

 	_, err := conn.Read(buffer)
 	if err != nil {
 		app.logger.Error(err.Error())
-		os.Exit(1)

 	}

 	app.logger.Info("Processing the request")
 	time.Sleep(5 * time.Second)
-	// Since we will test this with cURL, the response should be formatted as an HTTP response res := "HTTP/1.1 200 OK\r\n\r\nHello, World!\r\n"
+	// Since we will test this with cURL, the response should be formatted as an HTTP response header res := "HTTP/1.1 200 OK\r\n\r\nHello, World!\r\n"

 	conn.Write([]byte(res))